UNSW 'Fit to Sit rule' forces students to decide between sitting an exam and seeking special consideration - Honi Soit

 “This gamble means additional stress and anxiety on top of the issues students face due to their misadventure or disability/ies.”

 Lloyd suggested these problems would likely be exacerbated by accompanying changes made to the special consideration application process.
 Students once applied to teachers and course convenors —likely familiar with their situation.
-Instead, applications will go through a centralised system, The Nucleus.
+Instead, applications will go through a centralised administrative system.
 This means decisions are no longer made with “the aid of contextual information [needed] to make an informed decision on the application.”

 Students With Disabilities (SWD) Officer, Donna Hogan, found the changes to be similarly worrying.

-Note: This article has been amended to reflect the fact that exemptions may be made for students who have sat exams and still seek special consideration.